22分钟阅读更新于 2026年6月

 A dramatic 224-kilometer stretch of rugged shore, The Izu Peninsula coastline offers a rare trifecta for ryokan seekers: ocean-facing rotenburo (outdoor baths), sublime Mt.
 Fuji views from its western coast, and Japan's second-highest concentration of hot springs after Beppu.
-Remarkably accessible, this volcanic peninsula in Shizuoka Prefecture is just 90 minutes to 2.5 hours from Tokyo by the direct Odoriko limited express train, making it the capital's most sophisticated coastal escape.
-Whether you're drawn to the literary history of its central valleys or the sandy beaches of its southern tip, Izu provides a stunning natural backdrop for some of Japan's most iconic and authentic ryokan experiences.
+Remarkably accessible, this volcanic peninsula in Shizuoka Prefecture — designated a UNESCO Global Geopark in 2018 for its unique collision-zone geology where two volcanic arcs meet [verified UNESCO 2018-04-17] — is just 90 minutes to 2.5 hours from Tokyo by the direct Odoriko limited express train, which itself is named after Kawabata's 1926 novella *The Izu Dancer* [verified Wikipedia 2026-05-01].
+Whether you're drawn to the literary history of its central valleys or the sandy beaches of its southern tip, Izu provides a sharp natural backdrop for some of Japan's most landmark and authentic ryokan experiences.
 This guide selects the very best, balancing legendary institutions with modern boutique inns to help you plan your ideal stay.

 Why Izu Peninsula, Shizuoka Prefecture (90 minutes to 2.5 hours from Tokyo by Odoriko limited express, depending on destination town) for ryokans